pjrule/recom-puzzle/README.md

 # recom-puzzle

 This project aims to accelerate exploration of the [ReCom metagraph](https://mggg.org/metagraph) of grid graph partitionings.
-It is still unknown whether the class of metagraphs induced by balanced _n_-partionings of the _n_ ⨉ _m_ grid graphs are all connected, though empirical results suggest this holds when _m_ = _n_ and _n_ ≤ 8.
+It is still unknown whether the class of metagraphs induced by balanced _n_-partitionings of the _n_ ⨉ _m_ grid graphs are all connected, though empirical results suggest this holds when _m_ = _n_ and _n_ ≤ 8.
 I aim to build some intuition for this reconfiguration problem by turning canonicalization (that is, converting a starting plan to a striped configuration) into an interactive puzzle game.

 ## Development